heyLu/mu/README.md

     the reified schema and history, which we hope to add in the future.
 - Why is it written in Go?

-    No particular reason, except that Go compiles fast, supports standalone binaries and allows for use in commandline and other short running applications.
-I've thought about porting it to Rust, so that it can export a C-style API that can be used via FFI from many languages, but I'm not familar enough with it to do so while also trying to figure out how to write `mu` itself.
+    There is no definitive reason for that, but it surely helped that it compiles fast, supports standalone binaries and allows for use in commandline and other short running applications.
+It also helped that I was already familar with it and have recently written a few smallish applications in it.

+    Alternative languages I've considered writing it in are Rust and Ocaml, but I'm not familar to use either of those while also figuring out how to write `mu` itself.
+Aside from that, the only reason would be to support access to the API from C via a FFI interface.